 The importance of your employment contract in Singapore should never be underestimated.
 Often overlooked in the excitement of a new job, this crucial document sets the tone for your professional journey.
-It’s like your compass to help ensure the voyage is smooth, safeguarded, and free from contractual pitfalls.
+It’s like your compass, helping ensure the voyage is smooth, safeguarded, and free from contractual pitfalls.

 It’s imperative to understand your employment contract thoroughly as it outlines the rights and responsibilities of both the employee and employer, making it a pivotal document in any professional employment relationship.

-So, what to look out for in an employment contract in Singapore?
+So, what should you look for in an employment contract in Singapore?
 Read this guide carefully.

 9 Things To Check Before Signing An Employment Contract